prodmodel/prodmodel/doc/api_doc.md

 ## data_stream
 `data_stream(file: str, data_type: str, dtypes: dict, output_format: str) -> IterableDataTarget`<br/>
 Local data source `file`; `data_type` has to be one of [csv, json], `dtypes` is a type specification for the columns in the file.

-The output of the target is specified by `output_format`.
+The output of the target is specified by `output_format`:
  * `pickle` (default): a numpy array of arrays (serialized with pickle),
  * `json`: a list of dicts (serialzed as JSON).